AryeoHQ/aryeo-api-swift-sdk/docs/VendorsAPI.md

 // The following code samples are still beta.
 For any issue, please report via http://github.com/OpenAPITools/openapi-generator/issues/new import Aryeo

-let vendorId = 987 // UUID | ID of the group that is associated as a vendor. let include = "include_example" // String | Comma separated list of optional data to include in the response. (optional)
+let vendorId = 987 // UUID | The ID of the group that is associated as a vendor.
+UUID Version 4. let include = "include_example" // String | Comma separated list of optional data to include in the response. (optional)

 // Get vendors available to a group.